radiomicsgroup/dMRIMC/README.md

 * `closest.gsep`
 * `closest.scheme`

 and a file called `signal_arr_subset.npy` should have been created, containing the columns corresponding to the closest protocol.

-Also, the script normalized the DWI scan and the noise by the b = 0 volume or the b = 0 mean if multiple b = 0 volumes exist.
+Also, the script will have normalized the input dMRI scan `zenodo_mouse_data/dwi_denoise_unring_sphmean.nii` scan and the noise level `zenodo_mouse_data/dwi_noise.nii` by the mean b = 0 volume.
+Do not worry if you do not have a noise map, as it is an optional input parameter.
 For cases when there is a small bvalue instead of 0 they are treated as b = 0 with the threshold for this controlled with the `--bval-threshold` flag.
-The processed DWI file should appear with the name `dwi_normalized.nii` and the noise as `dwi_noise_normalized.nii`.
-Finally with `--vasc-threshold 250` we set the limit for volumes with vascular signal.
-Here, all volumes with bvalue < 250 s/mm2 would be removed.
+The processed dMRI file should appear with the name `dwi_normalized.nii` and the noise as `dwi_noise_normalized.nii`.

+Note that in the example above we used the option `--vasc-threshold 250`.
+This sets a threshold to discard b-values lower than the threshold, and is meant to remove dMRI measurements with non-negligible vascular signal contributions.
+In this case, all volumes with bvalue < 250 s/mm2 would be removed.
 This scan did not contain any, but in the case that it does a warning similar to the one about high bvalues will be printed and the relevant volumes will be removed.

+### 3. Select tissue parameters to estimate

-As mentioned above you can select a subset of the available parameters, with `D0in`, `D0ex` and `kappa` always included unless a parameter array with fixed permeability is selected in which case only `D0in` and `D0ex` are included with a fixed value of `kappa`.
-This time we will select `fin`, `vCS_cyl`:
+As mentioned above, you can now select a subset of the available parameters to fit.
+Note that **`D0in`, `D0ex` and `kappa` are always included**.
+We will focus on the estimation of `fin` and `vCS_cyl`, exactly as we did in our paper:

 ```
 python select_parameter_configuration.py --params fin vCS_cyl
 ```

-We now should have `param_arr_subset.npy` in the folder, with **5** columns, `fin`, `vCS_cyl`, `D0in`, `D0ex` and `kappa`
+You will see that this will have created the tissue parameter file `param_arr_subset.npy` (**5** columns: `fin`, `vCS_cyl`, `D0in`, `D0ex` and `kappa`), with the corresponding synthetic signals `signal_arr_subset.npy`.

-### 3. Running the fitting
+### 4. Running the fitting
-Create a folder called `fitting` with
+We are now ready to use the synthetic signals and the corresponding tissue parameter file for Histo-μSim fitting.
+Let's create a folder called `fitting` to store the fitting results:

 ```
 mkdir -v fitting